 At Boonie Hicks you'll see lots of cast iron used.

 Hi, I'm Brett.
 I'm not a chef however I really enjoy cooking in cast iron both bare and enameled.
-Here you will lots of articles on new and vintage cast iron.
+Here you will finds lots of articles on new and vintage cast iron.
 Aside from our informative articles on you'll also find fun easy recipes to try.
 In fact these recipes date back over a 100 years.
-We focus on 19th century cookery.
+I focus on 19th century cookery.
 What better way to learn about the 19th century than to enjoy what the Victorians and New World settlers ate.

 Discover our great articles.
 You will find our other categories just as engaging.
 We have 19th century recipes coming in the near future.